 Can You Claim a Storage Unit on Your Taxes?

 While not always a straightforward "yes," there are specific situations where storage unit tax deductions are possible.
-Let's explore when to claim those storage fees and how to do it right.
+Let's explore when to claim those storage fees and how to do it right under the new tax rules for 2026.

 If you're using a storage unit for business, you're in luck!
-The IRS generally allows you to deduct storage unit expenses if they are "ordinary and necessary" for your business operations.
+Even with the 2026 tax reforms, the IRS generally allows you to deduct storage unit expenses if they are "ordinary and necessary" for your business operations.
 This can include storing:

 Important Note: If you're using the storage unit for business and personal use, you must allocate the expenses accordingly.
 Keep detailed records of how much space is used for each purpose to calculate the deductible portion accurately.

-You might have heard that storage units are tax deductible when moving.
-This was true until the Tax Cuts and Jobs Act of 2017, which suspended the moving expense deduction.
-However, there's one important exception:
+You might have heard that storage units are tax-deductible when moving.
+This was true until 2017, when the Tax Cuts and Jobs Act suspended the moving expense deduction.
+As of 2026, under the "One Big Beautiful Bill Act," this suspension has been made permanent.
+This means for most taxpayers, moving-related storage costs are no longer deductible.

-So, if you're in the military and facing a move, keep those receipts!
+So, if you're in the military or the intelligence community and facing a move, keep those receipts!
 You'll need them to claim your storage unit tax deduction.

-Beyond the common scenarios, there are a few less-known situations where storage unit expenses might be deductible:
+Beyond the common scenarios, there are a few lesser-known situations where storage unit expenses might be deductible, though the rules have changed slightly for 2026:

-Storing Donated Goods: The associated storage costs may be deductible if you're storing items intended for donation to a qualified charity.
+● Storing Donated Goods: The associated storage costs may be deductible if you're storing items intended for donation to a qualified charity.
+However, be aware that starting in 2026, itemized charitable deductions are subject to a new "floor."
+You generally can only deduct contributions that exceed 0.5% of your Adjusted Gross Income (AGI).

-Disaster Relief: If your home is damaged due to a natural disaster and you need to store your belongings while repairs are underway, you can deduct storage unit expenses.
+● Disaster Relief: If your home is damaged due to a natural disaster and you need to store your belongings while repairs are underway, you can deduct storage unit expenses.
+For 2026, you can now claim this deduction for State-declared disasters, not just federally declared ones.

 These situations are more nuanced, so consulting a tax professional for guidance is recommended.